-Level Climate-Friendly Activity Reported Silver 1.
-The city adopted an Environmentally Preferable Purchasing (EPP) Policy specific to source reduction, recycled content products, energy and water savings, green building, landscaping, toxics and pollution, forest conservation and agricultural bio-based products.
-2015 Level Climate-Friendly Activities Reported Gold 1.
-The EPP agency policy requires the purchase of remanufactured products such as laser toner cartridges, tires, furniture, equipment and automotive parts whenever practicable, but without reducing safety, quality or effectiveness.
-2015 The city requires all products purchased by the city and for which the U.S. EPA Energy Star certification is available meets Energy Star certification when practicable.
-Level Climate-Friendly Activities Reported Platinum The EPP requires the city to request that vendors eliminate packaging or use the minimum amount necessary for product protection, to the greatest extent practicable.
-2015 2.
-The EPP requires that paper products purchased contain the highest postconsumer content practicable, but no less than the minimum content standards established by the U.S. EPA guidelines.
-3. The city and its Community Sustainability Commission created a five part educational workshop series that educate the public about climate-friendly procurement opportunities.
-As of May 2012, thee series have been completed.
-4. Benicia has an existing fleet vehicle procurement policy that establishes standards for purchasing low-emission vehicles whenever possible.
-5. Benicia Parks and Recreation Department plants only low-water species at city parks in accordance with the city's Environmental Preferable Purchasing Policy.
-6. The climate action coordinator and AmeriCorps CivicSpark member are currently working with the city's internal 'green team' to create an EPP tracking tool that would require purchasing agents to track consistency with the adopted policy.
-Reports will be generated for council on an annual basis.
+1. The city adopted an Environmentally Preferable Purchasing (EPP) Policy specific to source reduction, recycled content products, energy and water savings, green building, landscaping, toxics and pollution, forest conservation and agricultural bio-based products.

+- 2. The EPP agency policy requires the purchase of remanufactured products such as laser toner cartridges, tires, furniture, equipment and automotive parts whenever practicable, but without reducing safety, quality or effectiveness. - 3.
+The city requires all products purchased by the city and for which the U.S. EPA Energy Star certification is available meets Energy Star certification when practicable.

+- 4. The EPP requires the city to request that vendors eliminate packaging or use the minimum amount necessary for product protection, to the greatest extent practicable. - 5.
+The EPP requires that paper products purchased contain the highest postconsumer content practicable, but no less than the minimum content standards established by the U.S. EPA guidelines. - 6.
+The city and its Community Sustainability Commission created a five part educational workshop series that educate the public about climate-friendly procurement opportunities.
+As of May 2012, thee series have been completed. - 7.
+Benicia has an existing fleet vehicle procurement policy that establishes standards for purchasing lowemission vehicles whenever possible. - 8.
+Benicia Parks and Recreation Department plants only low-water species at city parks in accordance with the city's EPP. - 9.
+The climate action coordinator and a CivicSpark member are currently working with the city's internal 'green team' to create an EPP tracking tool that would require purchasing agents to track consistency with the adopted policy.

-Renewable Energy and Low-Carbon Fuels Activity
+Renewable Energy and Low-Carbon Fuels Activities

-Level Renewable Energy and Low Carbon Fuels Activity Reported Silver 1.
-The City of Benicia hired a renewable energy project manager.
-2015 Level Renewable Energy and Low Carbon Fuels Activity Reported Gold 1.
-The city replaced walking signals with solar power signals.
-2015 2.
+1. The City of Benicia hired a renewable energy project manager.

+- 2. The city replaced walking signals with solar power signals. - 3.
 The city converted six gasoline-powered vehicles in its fleet to hybrid vehicles.
 Two additional plug-in hybrid vehicles were donated to the city.

-Level Renewable Energy and Low Carbon Fuels Activity Reported Platinum The City of Benicia currently participates in the Solano Transportation Authority (STA) Alternative Fuel Vehicle Technical Working Group, with the mission to assist STA in developing a comprehensive alternative vehicles plan for the county.
-2015 The city purchased a compressed natural gas (CNG) bus to be used for the city public transit system.
+- 4. The City of Benicia currently participates in the Solano Transportation Authority (STA) Alternative Fuel Vehicle Technical Working Group, with the mission to assist STA in developing a comprehensive alternative vehicles plan for the county. - 5.
+The city purchased a compressed natural gas (CNG) bus to be used for the city public transit system.
 The city recently joined with SolTrans and no longer implements its own transit system.
-Therefore, the bus was given to SolTrans for future use.
-3. The city developed and successfully implemented a residential solar incentive program.
+Therefore, the bus was given to SolTrans for future use. - 6.
+The city developed and successfully implemented a residential solar incentive program.
 It partnered with five local solar companies to provide matching per watt rebates.
 The issued flat incentives so long as systems were 1.5kw or greater.
-Thirty-four systems were installed as a result of the program.
-Additional information is available on SustainableBenicia.org.
+Thirty-four systems were installed as a result of the program. - 7.
 The city installed 1.67MW solar project covering ten sites.
-All installations were complete as of October 2012.
-More information on this project is available here: http://live.deckmonitoring.com/?id=city_of_benicia.
-5. The city installed a dual-connector compatible electric vehicle fast charger powered by a 76KW solar system (one of the ten sites described above) that is also connected to a 40kWh battery tower.
+All installations were complete as of October 2012. - 8.
+The city installed a dual-connector compatible electric vehicle fast charger powered by a 76KW solar system (one of the ten sites described above) that is also connected to a 40kWh battery tower.
 An innovative software platform analyzes energy use, time of day and energy rates and sends a signal to the charger indicating whether it should charge from solar, grid or the battery tower.
 Eventually, the city hopes to integrate the battery storage on the building side and use it to power essential building functions during emergencies.
 A ribbon cutting event happened on June 18, 2014 and the station is open to the public.

-Renewable Energy and Low-Carbon Fuels Activity
+Renewable Energy and Low-Carbon Fuels Activities